Akatsuki667/holbertonschool-web_front_end/html_advanced/README.md

         - replace the text with a blockquote with text `Thank you so much for your help.
 Techium company is awesome! and cite author Dorrie S.` in the third `article`
         - replace the text with a blockquote with text `I love your system.
 Definitely worth the investment.
 I'd be lost without Techium company. and cite author Sven H.`

+# 30. Examples of quotes
+- Copy the content of `28-styleguide.html` into `30-styleguide.html`
+- Example of inline quote
+- Example of blockquote